Chart Color Schemes

 Parkwood - Ferndale - Lynwood's residents are healthier than average in comparison to broader Australia with a fairly standard level of common health conditions seen across both young and old age cohorts

-Health data shows positive outcomes for Parkwood - Ferndale - Lynwood residents with common health conditions seen across all age groups.
+Parkwood - Ferndale - Lynwood residents show positive health outcomes, with common conditions seen across age groups.

-Approximately 52% of residents have private health cover, slightly higher than the average SA2 area.
+Private health cover is at approximately 52%, higher than the SA2 area average (~7,845 people).
 The most prevalent medical conditions are arthritis (7.4%) and mental health issues (7.2%).
-About 70.3% of residents report no medical ailments, compared to 76.0% in Greater Perth.
-Around 20.8% of residents are aged 65 and over (3,142 people), higher than the 15.9% in Greater Perth.
-Health outcomes among seniors in this area are above average, outperforming the general population in health metrics.
+70.3% of residents report no medical ailments, compared to 76.0% in Greater Perth.
+Residents aged 65 and over comprise 20.8% (3,142 people), higher than the Greater Perth average of 15.9%.
+Health outcomes among seniors are above average, outperforming general population health metrics.

 Frequently Asked Questions - Health